Braces have been around a long time. (The earliest varieties showed up centuries ago!)

 - Consistent orthodontist oversight: Braces can only be administered (and maintained) at an orthodontist’s office by an orthodontist.
 The orthodontist in charge of your treatment will ensure that your progress stays on track at every appointment, so you’ll rarely encounter problems (and they’ll be resolved quickly in the rare cases when you do).

 - Sturdiness: Braces are made from durable metal brackets and wires that are attached directly to your teeth.
 Occasionally, you’ll have a bracket pop off, but in general, things say put.
 You don’t have to worry about removing or replacing them yourself.

 As powerful as they are, though, braces have a few notable disadvantages, too:

-- Uncomfortable: Discomfort is an unavoidable part of any treatment method, but it’s especially common with braces.
+- Uncomfortable: Discomfort is an unavoidable part of any treatment method, but it’s especially notable with braces.
 The metal in the brackets and wires tends to cut into your cheeks and gums, causing irritation.

-Longer treatment timeline: On average, treatment with braces lasts 12 to 18 months, but it’s not unheard of for people to wear them for 2 years or more.
+- Longer treatment timeline: On average, treatment with braces lasts 12 to 18 months, but it’s not unheard of for people to wear them for 2 years or more.